What can I do?

 Eating right for diabetes

 When you have diabetes, you may wonder what ‘eating right’ means for you – what food choices should you make?
-The good news is, there is no such thing as a special ‘diabetic diet’.1 It is recommended you eat the same healthy foods recommended for people without diabetes – just with a little more planning and care.1 Keep reading to learn more.
+The good news is, there is no such thing as a special ‘diet for diabetes’.1 It is recommended you eat the same healthy foods recommended for people without diabetes – just with a little more planning and care.1 Keep reading to learn more.

 A healthy diet is one that is packed with fresh fruits and vegetables, includes lots of fibre, low glycaemic index (GI) carbohydrates (such as wholegrain breads, cereals, beans, lentils and other legumes), low-fat dairy products and lean proteins such as lean red meat, skinless chicken and fish.
 Think a rainbow of fresh foods!